 What is the difference between financial planning and investment management?

-Investment management in Mesa, AZ centers on constructing and overseeing a financial portfolio.
+Investment management in Mesa, AZ focuses on building and maintaining a financial portfolio.
 In contrast, financial planning goes beyond investments to include income management, tax strategy, insurance analysis, retirement planning, and estate planning.
 Comprehensive planning brings those pieces together into one strategy.

 Primary Sources